erikdubois/AntergosI3/README.md

 # Antergos Base + i3 windows manager

 We assume you know how to install Antergos Base from the usb/dvd.
+I have selected all possible options.

 ##Keyboard issues

+Since I am living in a part of the world where you have an azerty keyboard, I need to set mine from the start.

     sudo loadkeys be-latin1